By: Ehren Allen, DPT/Certified Manual Therapist

 When stretching, keep the following tips in mind:

-We have provided 5 basic stretches.
+JOI Rehab has provided 5 basic stretches.
 These stretches are gentle and appropriate for beginners.
 Stretches for lower back pains should be held for 30 seconds and repeated 3X.

 If you still have Low back pain, consider physical therapy.
 A physical therapist can help determine the cause of the pain and develop a long-term treatment plan.
 Watch this VIDEO on why Back Pain Can't Wait for treatment.